 ON THIS PAGE: You will learn about the different ways doctors use to treat people with meningioma.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-In meningioma care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+Different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
-This team may include neuro-oncologists, medical oncologists, radiation oncologists, surgeons, rehabilitation therapists, and other specialists.
+For meningioma, this team may include neuro-oncologists, medical oncologists, radiation oncologists, surgeons, rehabilitation therapists, and other specialists.

 Meningiomas are typically slow-growing tumors.
 However, because a growing CNS tumor can cause severe symptoms, people diagnosed with a CNS tumor should seek treatment as soon as possible.
 The pressure caused by a growing CNS tumor can cause serious symptoms, including a backup of cerebrospinal fluid and problems with blood circulation, which can damage delicate nerves and block cells from getting important nutrients.

 Descriptions of the most common treatment options for meningioma are listed below, including surgery, radiation therapy, and occasionally chemotherapy.
 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of care for meningioma.